#81

 I have the Zorrik Super Stainless and my most recent experience with them was quite good.
 My last shave was in an OC Fatip and it was fantastic.
 Comfortable and super close.
 I assume you are pretty close to finished, here perhaps but I would be happy to send a couple of you wanted.
 I agree with the pairing concept.
 I used the Zorrik before this and I don't recall hating it, but I guess it was unremarkable also.
 This time around, I really was happy with it in the Fatip.
 There really is a difference in pairing.
 With the varying sharpness of a blade and the design of a razor, not all is equal with the same blade or razor.

-Captainjonny and 1700Z shadow like this post
+1700Z shadow and Captainjonny like this post

 integritas pietas fortitudinem